amperity/amperity-docs/shared/terms.rst

 A score is assigned to every pairwise connection.
 The score is measured in two parts, separated by a period.

 The first part--the record pair score--correlates to the match category, which is a machine learning classifier that is applied by Amperity to individual record pairs.
-The record pair score corresponds to the classification: 5 for exact matches, 4 for excellent matches, 3 for high matches, 2 for moderate matches, 1 for weak matches, and 0 for no conflicts.
+The record pair score corresponds to the classification: 5 for exact matches, 4 for excellent matches, 3 for high matches, 2 for moderate matches, 1 for weak matches, and 0 for non-matches.

 The second part--the record pair strength--is used by Stitch to help determine the quality of the record pair score.
 This value appears in the Stitch report as a two decimal number.
 A record pair strength by itself is not a direct indicator of the quality of a pairwise connection score.